mmeendez8/mmeendez8.github.io/_posts/2022-02-24-torchserve-grpc.md

 ## Torchserve benchmark

 I have been using [TorchServe](https://pytorch.org/serve/) for a while now and I am quite happy with it.
 It provides all the flexibility I need and it is quite simple to set up.
-Model handlers allow you to customize every detail for your specific model without really worrying about other complex things as batching and queing requests.
+Model handlers allow you to customize every detail for your specific model without really worrying about other complex things such as batching and queing requests.
-I do not pretend to give an overview of TorchServe or make a comparison of its advantages compared to other inference servers, I will let that for a plausible future post.
+I do not intend to give an overview of TorchServe or make a comparison of its advantages compared to other inference servers, I will leave that for a plausible future post.

 The documentation for Torchserve's [gRPC API](https://pytorch.org/serve/grpc_api.html){:target="_blank"}{:rel="noopener noreferrer"} could be improved, as it currently requires users to download the official repository to generate a Python gRPC client stub from the proto files.
 However, I have attached these files to the repository, so you can easily run the benchmark without having to worry about this step.